 LEAP Small Business Grants

-LEAP grants are a small injection of funding of up to £2,000 aimed at start-ups and small businesses based in the Horsham District with less than 20 FTE employees and who have registered within the last 12 months (as at 1 September 2020).
-You will need to match fund the grant funding by contributing towards 30% of your total project cost with your own investment.
+LEAP grants are a small injection of funding aimed at start-ups and small businesses based in the Horsham District, with less than 20 FTE employees.
+You will need to match fund the grant funding by contributing towards a small proportion of your total project cost with your own investment.